sensor-dream/APIVOF/guidelines/list-info/y-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Libraries for yelp
+Short desc    : Libraries for yelp
 URL          : https://wiki.gnome.org/Apps/Yelp
-Лицензия     : LGPLv2+ and ASL 2.0 and GPLv2+
+License      : LGPLv2+ and ASL 2.0 and GPLv2+
-Описание     : This package contains libraries used by the yelp help browser.
+Descript     : This package contains libraries used by the yelp help browser.
 ```

 </details>